 Students with F-1 visa status must remain full time while attending Covenant Seminary.
-According to USCIS guidelines, students with visa status other than F-1 may not enroll full time.
-If students need to change the number of hours they are taking, they should first contact the International Student Advisor (in One-Stop).
-International students who have questions regarding student visas, changes to immigration status, or other immigration issues should contact the

-International Student Advisor
+According to USCIS guidelines, students with a visa status other than F-1 may not enroll full time.
+If F-1 international students need to change the number of hours they are taking, they should first contact the International Student Advisor (in One-Stop).
+International students who have questions regarding student visas, changes to immigration status, or other immigration issues should contact the International Student Advisor and refer to the International Student Handbook, which goes over guidelines in detail.